Thiruparankundram

-Thiruparankundram, also spelled Tirupparankundram or Tiruparangundram, is a neighbourhood in Madurai city in Tamil Nadu, India.
-It is about 7 km from Periyar Bus Terminus, the centre of the city and constitutes the southwest part of the Madurai city.
-The town's landmark and fame is the huge monolithic rock hill that towers to a height of 1048 ft and has a circumference of over 2 mile.
-It is home to many ancient and historic monuments including Jain caves, some protected as India's national monuments.
+Thiruparankundram, also spelled Tiruparangundram, is a neighbourhood in Madurai in Tamil Nadu, India.
+Located about 7 km from the city center, it is located on the southwest part of the city.
+The town is situated abutting a huge monolithic rock hill that rises to a height of 1048 ft.

+It is home to the Subramaniya Swamy Temple, located on the foothill.
+There are numerous historic monuments, temples, a dargah, and Jain relics, some of which are protected as national monuments by the Indian government, on the hill.

-As of 2011, the town had a population of 48,810.
-It was incorporated into a new township in 2011, and the first local body election for the municipality was held on 18 October 2011.
+As per the 2011 census, the town had a population of 48,810.
+It was incorporated as a separate municipality in 2011, and the first local body election for the same was held on 18 October 2011.

 History and significance

-Thiruparankundram and its landmark hill contains some of the earliest cave temples of Shaivism tradition in this region.
-The hill is sacred to the Hindus.
-They call it Kandhamalai (lit. "hill of Kandha (Murugan, Kartikeya) – the god of war").
-One of the early Shaivism-tradition cave temple at the northern foot of the hill was greatly expanded in stages with mandapas and additional shrines over the 7th to 15th century by various Hindu dynasties, to include a feeding house, a Vedic school and for traditional performance arts.
-This is now a major temple complex known as the Thirupparamkunram Murugan temple.
-It is one of the Six Abodes of Murugan, a major pilgrimage site.
-It is among the most visited tourist places in Madurai, next only to the Meenakshi Amman Temple.
+Thiruparankundram and its hill contains some of the earliest Hindu temples of Tamil Shaivite tradition in this region.
+The hill itself is sacred to the Hindus, and is known as Kandhamalai ("hill of Kandha").
+The early cave temple at the northern foot of the hill was greatly expanded in stages over the years.
+Various shrines, Mandapas, a feeding house, a Vedic school, and centers for performance of traditional arts, were established from the 7th to 16th century CE by various Hindu dynasties, which later became part of the Thirupparamkunram Murugan temple complex.
+It is one of the Six Abodes of Murugan (Arupadaiveedu), a major pilgrimage site, and is among the most visited tourist places in Madurai.

-Tiruparankundram and southwestern side of the rock hill.